IceHe/lib/mac/initialize-mac.md

 xcode-select install
 ```

-and then re-run yours again.
+and then re-run yours again

 _Notice:_
 _It doesn't work on Apple Silicon M1 Mac with macOS Big Sur. ( 2020-12-12 )_